kubernetes/website/content/en/docs/concepts/overview/working-with-objects/_index.md

 `Ignore`
 : No server side field validation is performed

-When `kubectl` cannot connect to an API server with field validation (API servers prior to Kubernetes 1.27), it will fall back to using client-side validation.
+When `kubectl` cannot connect to an API server that supports field validation it will fall back to using client-side validation.
+Kubernetes 1.27 and later versions always offer field validation;
+older Kubernetes releases might not.
+If your cluster is older than v1.27, check the documentation for your version of Kubernetes.

 ## {{% heading "whatsnext" %}}